 Offering a physical product on your blog doesn’t have to mean constant inventory management.
 It can mean dropshipping and selling your products passively for years to come.

 If you’re interested in pursuing dropshipping, you can find a list of dropshipping companies here.

 #3.
 Become Your Own Book Publisher

 Given that you’re a blogger, I assume you love writing.
 So publishing an ebook is a perfect way to generate passive income.
-It offers a way to get recurring payments for the words you write down.
+It offers a way to get recurring payments for the powerful words you write down.

 This is what Tracy Gillett does on her blog, Raised Good:

 She sells The Lost Art of Natural Parenting for $17.
 She’s set up a sales page on her blog, and also sells it to her subscribers through an email autoresponder series, allowing her to sell her ebook on autopilot: